中国门球网

 Emperor Zhaolie of Han: Liu Bei

 Liu Bei (161 AD - 223 AD), styled Xuande, was the founding emperor of the Shu Han during the Three Kingdoms period.
-His hometown was Lou sangmiao Village, south of present-day Zhuozhou in Hebei.
-He lost his father in childhood and made a living by weaving mats and selling sandals with his mother.
-However, the impoverished life failed to dampen his lofty aspirations.
+His hometown was Lou sangmiao Village, south of present-day Zhuozhou in Hebei Province.
+He lost his *ther in his childhood and made a living by weaving mats and selling sandals with his mother.
+However, the impoverished life *iled to dampen his lofty aspirations.

-At the southeast corner of his former residence stood a five-z丈 tall mulberry tree, with lush branches and leaves like the canopy of a carriage.
+At the southeast corner of his former residence stood a five-z丈 tall mulberry tree, with luxuriant branches and leaves like the canopy of a carriage.
 Passers-by all said this tree was extraordinary.
 When Liu Bei was a child, he playfully said, "I will surely ride in a carriage with such a feathered canopy."
 This remarkable remark fully revealed his inherent leadership qualities and great ambitions.
-Zhuozhou, located in the land of Yan and Zhao, where people are generous,悲歌, and value martial spirit and righteousness, has deeply integrated into his blood, becoming the spiritual foundation for his lifelong闯荡 in the world.
-His childhood also shaped his tenacious character.
+Zhuozhou, located in the land of Yan and Zhao, where people are known for their generosity, readiness to sing dirges for heroes, and emphasis on martial spirit and righteousness, has deeply integrated into his blood, becoming the spiritual foundation for his lifelong journey闯荡 the world.
+His childhood also shaped the tenacious底色 of his character.

-The Sanyi Palace and Zhang Fei Temple in Zhuozhou are witnesses to the friendship between Liu Bei, Guan Yu, and Zhang Fei.
+The hometown of the Oath in the Peach Garden in Zhuozhou is a witness to the friendship between Liu Bei, Guan Yu, and Zhang Fei.
 When the Yellow Turban Rebellion broke out in the late Eastern Han Dynasty, Liu Bei raised troops in Zhuoxian County and formed a bond with Guan Yu and Zhang Fei that transcended blood ties.
 Although "Records of the Three Kingdoms" does not record the ceremony of the Peach Garden Oath, it clearly mentions that the three "slept in the same bed and were as close as brothers."
-This team, composed of village braves, merchants, and butchers, with the belief of "serving the country above and pacifying the people below," took the first step of their undertaking on the land of Zhuozhou, and also planted the initial seeds of "loyalty and righteousness" culture here.
+This team, composed of village braves, merchants, and butchers, with the belief of "serving the country above and pacifying the common people below," took the first step of their undertaking on the land of Zhuozhou, and also planted the initial seeds of "loyalty and righteousness" culture here.

-From a commoner in Zhuoxian County to an emperor who divided the country into three parts, Liu Bei's life interpreted the true meaning of "a hero is not questioned about his origin."
-With great aspirations, faithfulness, and tenacity, he wrote a legend, becoming the pride of Zhuozhou and even an epitome of the Chinese national spirit.
-His life began with the mulberry tree in Lou Sang and ended with the托孤 in Baidi City, but the spirit of "loyalty and righteousness" he left behind, like the ancient city wall of Zhuozhou, is indestructible and ever-lasting.
-The spring in Lou Sang is deep, the imperial cause has passed, but the heroic spirit will last forever.
+From a commoner in Zhuoxian County to an emperor who divided the country into three parts, Liu Bei's life interpreted the true meaning of "a hero's origin is not to be questioned."
+With great aspirations, *ithfulness, and tenacity, he wrote a legend, becoming the pride of Zhuozhou and even an epitome of the Chinese national spirit.
+His life began with the mulberry tree in Lou Sang and ended with the entrusting of his son in Baidi City, but the spirit of "loyalty and righteousness" he left behind, like the ancient city wall of Zhuozhou, is indestructible and ever-lasting.
+The spring in Lou Sang is in full bloom, the imperial cause has passed, but the heroic spirit will last forever.

 (Liu Huijun, Zhuozhou, January 18th, 2026)